-- 1. Written notices will be mailed, email, and/or posted on Community Link's Policy Council Portal to each member at least one week prior to the date of each regular meeting.
+- 1. Written notices will be mailed, electronic copy, and/or Community Link's Policy Council Portal to each member at least one week prior to the date of each regular meeting.
 The mailing will include: - a.
 An agenda for the meeting - b.
 Minutes from the previous month's meeting - c.
-Supporting documents requiring approval or review - 2.
+Supporting documents requiring approval - 2.
 Notice of special meetings will be given at least forty-eight (48) hours prior to the meeting via phone call, email, or home visit.